 My Editorial Assistant

-Book lover, artist, and poet Sandy holds a Keys to Effective Editing certificate and follows Chicago Manual of Style.
+Book lover, artist, poet, active listener, and dream nurturer Sandy holds a Keys to Effective Editing certificate and follows Chicago Manual of Style.

 She follows my methodology and serves as a manuscript evaluator, line and copy editor, and proofreader when my time is limited but clients want to work with me in some capacity.